 - f you are blanching your onions, bring a large pot of water to a boil.
 Add enough salt to make it taste like the sea.
 Set a large bowl of ice water nearby.
 Plunge the ramp leaves into the boiling water for 1 minute.
 Remove and quickly cool them down in the ice water.
 Squeeze dry with a tea cloth or paper towels.

 - Chop the ramp leaves and set aside.
 Pesto is best made with a mortar and pestle, thus the name, which means "pound."
 You can of course make this in a food processor, but it will not be the same.
 To start, add the toasted pine nuts and garlic and crush them.

 - Add the cheese and ramps and commence pounding.
 Mash everything together, stirring with the pestle and mashing well so it is all fairly uniform.

 - Start adding olive oil.
 How much?
 Depends on how you are using your pesto.
 If you are making a spread, maybe 1/4 cup.
 If a pasta sauce, double that.
 Either way, you add 1 tablespoon at a time, pounding and stirring to incorporate it.
-When it’s a nice rough paste, taste it and add salt if you need to; sometimes the cheese makes the pesto salty enough by itself.
-Serve as a spread on bread, as an additive to a minestrone (like this one), as a pasta sauce or as a dollop on fish or poultry.
+When it's a nice rough paste, taste it and add salt if you need to; sometimes the cheese makes the pesto salty enough by itself.
+Serve as a spread on bread, as an additive to a minestrone, as a pasta sauce or as a dollop on fish or poultry.